-American Football star Tom Brady has spoken about his Irish roots and how he enjoys spending time in both Ireland and Scotland.
+American Football legend Tom Brady is proud of his Irish roots and enjoys spending time in both Ireland and Scotland.

 In five of those six wins he was named as the MVP – the game’s most valuable player.

-The 41-year-old has also appeared in more Super Bowls than every other team in the NFL – other than his own.
+The star also appeared in more Super Bowls than every other team in the NFL – other than his own.

-He is set to go down as an all-time-great of the game – not bad going when you consider he was only the seventh quarter back to be picked in the 2000 draft.
+He will go down as an all-time-great of the game – not bad going when you consider he was only the seventh quarter back to be picked in the 2000 draft.